momex/momex.github.io/_posts/en/posts/2016-07-06-HD_tacho_Part3.md

 name: HD-tacho-part3
 permalink: en/HD-tacho-part3
 category: ENtacho
-keywords: HD, harley, davidson, tachometer, tacho, rpm, J1850, SAE, VPW, specifications
+keywords: HD, harley, davidson, tachometer, tacho, rpm, J1850, SAE, VPW, specification
 ---

 The best and shortest way to understand this protocol is to read<a href="http://download.intel.com/design/intarch/papers/j1850_wp.pdf" target="_blank"> this document</a>.
 The longest way is to read directly the SAE J1850 documentation.
 Nevertheless, in this post I will try to summarize the most relevant concepts of this protocol in order to be able to write the proper code to receive and interpret the ECM messages.<br>